 Find Your State Tax Rate

-If you live in a state with a personal income tax, you’ll need to factor that into your calculations.
+If you live in a state with a personal income tax, you’ll need to factor the state withholding rates into your calculations.
 Talk to your company’s payroll people or contact a personal financial planner or tax accountant to determine how much tax you’ll pay each week to cover your state income taxes.
 You can find your state’s tax rates online with a quick search.

 Do the Calculation

 It might be easiest to calculate your total annual taxes once, then divide this number by 52 to figure out your weekly tax burden.
-Or, once you have all your numbers (exemptions, deductions, FICA, federal tax rate, state tax rate) figured out, you can divide your salary by 52 and figure out your taxes for one week.
+Or, once you have all your numbers (deductions, FICA, federal tax rate, state tax rate) figured out, you can divide your salary by 52 and then determine your taxes for one week.

 References